Tracking PhD career pathways

-The University of Wisconsin–Madison Graduate School has been selected to take part in a $2 million multi-institutional grant, aimed at studying PhD career pathways.
-The Graduate School will be awarded $80,000 to collect data on doctoral alumni and current students, to be used for program improvement.
+The University of Wisconsin–Madison Graduate School is part of a $2 million, multi-institutional grant aimed at studying PhD career pathways.
+Data collected throughout this project will be used for program improvement at participating institutions.

 Traditionally, PhD programs prepared students for the professoriate, but in recent decades, graduate career interests and matching career opportunities have broadened.
 They now land jobs in industry, non-profits and government sectors, become entrepreneurs and leaders – yet the path to this array of employment outcomes has gone largely unstudied.William J. Karpus, Dean of the Graduate School

 The Graduate School released its first data brief from the Career Pathways project in August 2019.
 Check back soon for additional publications.

 - More than 80% of respondents are employed in jobs closely related to their PhD majors.

 - More than 40% of the respondents are working in careers outside academia, although the rate varies significantly across the divisions.
 In Biological and Physical Sciences over 50% are working in careers outside academia, whereas only 20% are working outside academia in Social Sciences and Arts and Humanities divisions.

 - Over 75% of the respondents felt that their programs prepared them either extremely well or very well for their careers.